Let’s start with what God says about money in the Bible.

 When it comes to financial literacy, the world focuses on the tools.
 We need biblical values to determine how we use these tools, or what tools we want to use.

-Is investing is gambling?
+Is investing gambling?

 A lot of financial activities now come under the word “investing”, but should actually be termed as “speculating” which I consider gambling.
 I think it’s important to differentiate between investing and gambling.